How to Keep Chlorine From Wrecking Your Hair, Skin, and Swimsuit

 Stock up on specialty hair cleansers

 Some swimmers reek of pool chemicals even after showering and moving on to other activities.
 This is because chlorine chemically bonds to hair and skin, so you may need more than plain soap and water to wash it out.
 You can buy a specialty shampoo designed to get rid of chlorine and mineral deposits like copper, which can turn your hair green.
-I've used a product called TRISWIM Shampoo 8 fl oz - (236 ml) ($11), and it makes my hair feel soft while adding volume.
+I've used a product called TRISWIM Shampoo ($11; amazon.com), and it makes my hair feel soft while adding volume.
 It smells of citrus, which also helps remove the scent of chlorine.
-Malibu Swimmers Water Action Wellness Shampoo ($14) is another option.
+Malibu Swimmers Water Action Wellness Shampoo ($14; amazon.com) is another option.
 It doubles as a body wash and is gentle enough to use every day.

 Opt for all-natural remedies